uzongoka/pulse-sms-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-- [ ] I have [searched](https://github.com/klinker-apps/messenger-issues/issues), by keyword, for my request to verify that there aren't any open or closed issues around this behavior.
+- [ ] I have [searched](https://github.com/klinker-apps/messenger-issues/issues), by keyword, for my request to verify that there aren't any open or closed issues similar to this behavior.
+- [ ] I have [searched the help page](https://messenger.klinkerapps.com/help) to verify that there are not any topics discussing similar behavior.

 **Describe your request:**
 A clear and concise description of what you would like to see, and why.